 Salted vs sweet lassi

-When you go to Indian restaurant, they always ask you if you want sweet lassi or salted lassi.
+When you go to Indian restaurants, they always ask if you want sweet or salted lassi.
 I always see people order sweet lassi and it always surprises me

 How do you make plain lassi?
-The traditional lassi recipes was always made with just 3 ingredients:
+The traditional lassi recipes were always made with just 3 ingredients:

 - Yogurt